roey216-lgtm/llm-triage-evals/README.md

 **Key insight**

 Fixing the two complaint failures in v2 caused two regressions on other tickets.
-This is a real pattern in LLM development — prompt changes have side effects.
+This is a real pattern in LLM development, prompt changes have side effects.
 The only way to catch regressions reliably is to run evals on every change.
 This is exactly what this framework makes possible.

 ## Results